nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 </script>
 ```

 Here we see no data fetching at all, only a template layout consisting of 3 components: `<article-block/>`, `<aside-username-block/>`, `<comments-block/>`.
 And each of those components has its own `fetch` hook.
-With old `fetch` or current `asyncData` earlier we would have to make all three requests to three different DEV.TO endpoints and then pass them to each component as a prop.
+With old `fetch` or current `asyncData` earlier we would have to make all three requests to three different DEV endpoints and then pass them to each component as a prop.
 But now those components are completely encapsulated.

 In `<article-block/>` we use `fetch` just like we’d use it in a page component.